Evolution of color vision: Primates

 Since the beginning of the Paleogene Period, surviving mammals enlarged, moving away by adaptive radiation from a burrowing existence and into the open, although most species kept their relatively poor color vision.
 Exceptions occur for some marsupials (which possibly kept their original color vision) and some primates—including humans.
 Primates, as an order of mammals, began to emerge around the beginning of the Paleogene Period.

 Primates have re-developed trichromatic color vision since that time, by the mechanism of gene duplication, being under unusually high evolutionary pressure to develop color vision better than the mammalian standard.
 Ability to perceive red and orange hues allows tree-dwelling primates to discern them from green.
 This is particularly important for primates in the detection of red and orange fruit, as well as nutrient-rich new foliage, in which the red and orange carotenoids have not yet been masked by chlorophyll.

 Another theory is that detecting skin flushing and thereby mood may have influenced the development of primate trichromate vision.
 The color red also has other effects on primate and human behavior, as discussed in the color psychology article.

 Today, among simians, the catarrhines (Old World monkeys and apes, including humans) are routinely trichromatic—meaning that both males and females possess three opsins, sensitive to short-wave, medium-wave, and long-wave light—while, conversely, only a small fraction of platyrrhine primates (New World monkeys) are trichromats.

 Timeline

-A new study published in Biological Reviews proposes that animal color vision emerged approximately 500 million years ago.
+A study published in Biological Reviews proposes that animal color vision emerged approximately 500 million years ago.
 This timeline precedes the emergence of many brightly colored organisms, such as flowering plants, colorful vertebrates, and arthropods.
 The study suggests that the ability to perceive color developed before the widespread appearance of colorful stimuli in the environment.

 This discovery has generated interest and discussion among scientists because it raises important questions about the evolutionary pressures that led to the development of color vision.
 Early forms of color vision may have been utilized for activities such as foraging, mate choice, or avoiding predators, even in a less colorful world.